Guimaras oil spill: Casualties

 A villager from Barangay Lapaz, Nueva Valencia, Guimaras, became the first casualty directly affected by the spill.
 He died after inhaling the fumes of the oil sludge caused him to contract cardio-respiratory disease.
 Two sailors from the ship were also reported missing.

+Legal Case

+In June 2009, nearly 1000 victims, supported by activists and civil society organizations, filed a P291 million-damage class suit against Petron Corporation and the Sunshine Maritime Development Corp. which owned the Solar I, as well as International Oil Pollution Compensation (IOPC) Fund.
+The trial on the case started in 2014 and was still ongoing as of 2025, although the claimants lost a petition for partial judgement to expedite the case since the court ruled that the evidence presented by the victims was still "subject to rebuttal evidence", and that the case would thus have to continue.

 Response

 Due to the extent of the disaster, the cleanup was expected to reach three years.

 Local response

 On August 19, the Philippine government has asked the governments of Indonesia, Japan and the United States to help assist with the cleanup.

 President Gloria Macapagal Arroyo created Task Force Guimaras on August 22 in order to oversee both the cleanup of the oil spill and the retrieval of the 1.5 million liters of fuel oil still remaining inside the tanker.
 The government also ordered the creation of the Special Board of Marine Inquiry to determine who and what caused the spill.

 Guimaras Governor JC Rahman Nava has objected to the proposal of disposing the oil wastes within the province.

 Clemente Cancio, President of Sunshine Maritime Development Corporation (SMDC), the company which owned MT Solar I, said that their foreign insurer was willing to pay the cost of damage brought about by the oil spill.

 President Gloria Arroyo ordered a full investigation into the country's worst oil spill that devastated marine ecosystems in the central Philippines.
 Arroyo also ordered the Justice Department to join a special task force heading an investigation and cleanup on the island of Guimaras, where some 300 km of coastline, including stretches of pristine beaches, had been affected by the oil slick from the sunken tanker.
 "We shall do everything in our power to right the wrongs caused by this unfortunate incident," Arroyo said after visiting the island, adding that she was deeply pained by the disaster that she declared a "national calamity".